ppicazo/css3FontConverter/readme.txt

 REQUIREMENTS:
 -------------

-The shell script that uses FontForge, Batik (with Java installed), sfnt2woff and either EOTFast or ttf2eot.
+The shell script that uses FontForge, sfnt2woff and either EOTFast or ttf2eot.
 Full instructions on how to install these packages are at: